SamStewart0/ML-AI-Rock-Climbing-Assistant/README.md

 ---

 ### What I'm working on right now:
-* **Dataset Expansion:** Using RedditAPI to gather 500 high-quality images of climbing walls to improve model accuracy.
+* Using RedditAPI to gather 500 diverse images of climbing walls to improve model accuracy.

 ---